 - Technology or reasonable accommodation problems?
 We can help you get the advice you need.

 - We constantly seek new employers, including those in Fortune 500 companies.

-- You’ll be able to attend the two Job Fairs listed above, plus the Job Seeker Seminars we host in Orlando, Florida, and in other states.
+- You’ll be able to attend the two Job Fairs listed above, plus the Job Seeker Seminars we host in a number of states.

 To Sign Up: